mirumee/ariadne-website/docs/django-integration.md

 > Use asynchronous ORM such as [Gino](https://github.com/fantix/gino) for database queries in your resolvers.

+## ModelField Scalars

+For your convenience, Ariadne provides `Date`, `DateTime`, `Decimal`, and `UUID` scalars.

+### Decimal Scalar

+The `Decimal` scalar implementation allows for conversion of strings to decimal types for usage in fixed point arithmetic.
+Django provides a set of customizable settings for configuring decimal parsing (e.g. `USE_THOUSANDS_SEPARATOR`).

-## `Date` and `Datetime` scalars
+### `Date` and `Datetime` scalars

-For convenience Ariadne also provides `Date` and `DateTime` scalar implementations that can be used to represent Django dates and datetimes in form understood by JS date and time handling libraries like [Moment.js](https://momentjs.com/).
+The `Date` and `DateTime` scalar implementations that can be used to represent Django dates and datetimes in form understood by JS date and time handling libraries like [Moment.js](https://momentjs.com/).

 > Scalars have dependency on [dateutil library](https://github.com/dateutil/dateutil).